onlyouzbl/UTE-FCL/README.md

 This is the PyTorch companion code for the paper:

 *Bolin Zhang, Haruya Kyutoku, Keisuke Doman, Takahiro Komamizu, Ichiro Ide, Jiangbo Qian.* **Cross-modal Recipe Retrieval based on Unified Text Encoder with Fine-grained Contrastive Learning**, Knowledge-Based Systems, 2024.
+Note: The configuration file will be uploaded following the acceptance of the paper.

 # Installation